 He received his dance and drama training at the Hong Kong Academy for Performing Arts while he was a singer.
 After graduation, he was twice the recipient of the HK Jockey Club Dance Fund scholarships.
 He gave up his singing career and chose to further his dance study in the U.K. at the London Contemporary Dance School.
 He was sent alone for placement to study with Netherlands Dance Theatre 1 in the last year of MA study, followed by a scholarship to be a member of the LCDS-4D performance group where he worked with several distinguished British choreographers including Richard Alston, Laurie Booth, Nigel Charnock, and Henri Oguike.
 He completed his Master’s Degree in dance with distinction validated by and graduated at University of Kent in Canterbury.
 Past companies he worked for as a dancer include: Wayne McGregor’s Random Dance and Matthew Bourne’s Adventures In Motion Pictures in the U.K.; Toronto Dance Theatre, CORPUS, Peggy Baker Dance Projects, Lina Cruz/Fila 13, Blue Ceiling Dance, Chimera Project in Canada and many other independent choreographers in both countries.

-William’s professional dance and theatre career spans more than twenty-five years since starting with Random Dance in 1994.
+William’s professional dance and theatre career spans more than twenty-six years since starting with Random Dance in 1994.
 He has performed in 75 cities within 15 countries.
-He presented his first choreography for paying audiences in a production in Freiburg, Germany in 1993 and now he has created over seventy-nine dance and theatre works world-wide.
+He presented his first choreography for paying audiences in a production in Freiburg, Germany in 1993 and now he has created over eighty dance and theatre works world-wide.

 William’s choreographic works have been presented by major dance presenters such as Toronto’s DanceWorks, Harbourfront Centre’s World Stage & NextStep and Tiger Princess Dance, and Montreal’s Tangente Laboratoire Mouvements Contemporains and Montréal Arts Interculturels (MAI).
 His works have been shown at festivals and major event such as ÉCLATS-Vitrine Festival Canasian and Festival Accès Asie in Montreal, CorresponDANSE in Quebec City, Guelph Contemporary Dance Festival, Toronto’s World Stage, Luminato Festival, Fall For Dance North, Winter City Festival, dance:made in canada/fait au canada, CanAsian Dance Festival, Dance Ontario Weekend, Dusk Dances, Old & Young and Reckless Together, fFIDA, etc.